-Found in 14 records:
+Found in 13 Records:

 The Barber family is discussed, and special mention is made of one Thomas Barber, who was murdered in Lawrence.
 His story is recounted in a fictional work entitled, The Surveyor by Truman Nelson, a book about John Brown.

 The collection contains 34 letters written by Marcus Junius Parrott to his Dayton, Ohio family members.
 The letters date from April 7, 1851 to April 28, 1862, and are arranged chronologically.
 Also included in the collection are a brief handwritten statement by [Laurette?]
 Parrott [Irvin?] regarding the collection content, and an offprint of a published 1865 sermon by Phillips Brooks, delivered at the time of Abraham Lincoln's death.

 The Elliott family papers consist of correspondence, printed materials, photographs, and memorabilia from a family that settled in Lawrence, Douglas County, Kansas soon after it opened for Euro-American settlement in 1854.